 by Anna Galandzij for the Fairtrade Foundation

 Britons drink 876 cups of tea a year!
-This International Tea Day we consider the value of making those 876 cups of tea Fairtrade.
+We consider the value of making those 876 cups of tea Fairtrade.

 1.The very first Fairtrade certified tea was launched by Clipper Teas in 1994.
 Two decades on, Clipper still works closely with its tea producers, showing it is possible for a business to offer a great product while putting the interests of people at its heart.